Nominations for the 2022 Human Rights Awards have now closed - finalists will be announced in November.

 OCTOBER - NOVEMBER 2022

 Once nominations close, they are categorised and reviewed by a judging panel.
 An expert selection panel will select the finalists and winner in each award category.

 All nominators will be notified by email if the nomination they put forward has been selected as a 2021 Human Rights Awards finalist.
 All finalists will be notified.

-The winner of the Human Rights Medal, the Young People’s Medal, and the Community Human Rights Champion are announced across the Commission’s social channels.
+The winner of the Human Rights Medal, the Young People’s Medal, the Community Human Rights Award, and the Law Award will be announced at an in-person event in Sydney.